The 10 Most Terrifying Things About Replacement Handles For Upvc Windows

 Replacement Handles For UPVC Windows

-UPVC window handles are available in various styles but they all have the same locking mechanism.
-To replace a uPVC handle, remove the top screw from the bottom of the window handle.
+UPVC window handles are available in various styles but all use the same locking mechanism.
+To replace a uPVC handle first remove the top screw from the bottom of the window handle.
 This will reveal two more screws.

-Then, take measurements of the spindle to ensure the new handle is suitable.
-It's crucial to know what kind of a handle you have as there are many different sizes.
+Then, take a measurement of the spindle to make sure your new handle will fit.
+It is important to know what kind of handle you've got because there are a variety of sizes.

 Inline Espagnolette Handles